 Sycpant Rhiw Parc – Rhiw Park Levels.

-The Sycphant was more than probably owned by Mr Francis Adams.
+The Sycphant Coal Level was more than probably owned by Mr Francis Adams.
 Mr Adams was an old inhabitant of the Abertillery valley and was a publican and coal owner.

-The tramway from this colliery was in a straight line down from Rhiw Park, Division Street and down onto the railway where the Foundry Bridge was later built.
-The waste was dumped close to the entrance of the level across to James Street and upon the Rhiw Park area, later the tip was flattened and and a playground was built on it.
+The tramway from this colliery came down from Rhiw Park, Division Street and onto the railway where the Foundry Bridge was later built.
+The waste was dumped close to the entrance of the level across to James Street and upon the Rhiw Park area, later the tip was flattened upon which a children’s playground was built.

-During the Abertillery one-way traffic alterations and the re-routing of the roads in the town in 1983 the tip was partially removed and landscaped.
+In 1983 during the one-way traffic conversions and the re-routing of the major roads in the town, the Rhiw Park tip was partially removed and landscaped.
 It is still there today.